-The Title XIX SC State Medicaid Plan provides for a wide range of therapeutic services available to individuals under twenty-one (21) years of age who have sensory impairments, mental retardation, physical disabilities, and/or developmental disabilities or delays.
+The Title XIX SC State Medicaid Plan provides for a wide range of therapeutic services available to individuals under twenty-one (21) years of age who have sensory impairments, intellectual disabilities, physical disabilities, and/or developmental disabilities or delays.
 These services are provided through the Local Education Authorities (LEA) or the Private Rehabilitation Services programs.

-- 4.2.23.1.
-Be responsible for private and/or state-based Providers. - 4.2.23.2.
-Refer to the Medicaid Managed Care Policies and Procedures Manual for specific coverage requirements.
+- 4.2.22.1.
+Be responsible for private and/or state-based Providers. - 4.2.22.2.
+Refer to the Medicaid Managed Care Policies and Procedures Guide and applicable manuals for specific coverage requirements.